 The Social Harp, by John G. McCurry, facsimile edition reprinted (2008) in paperback.
 An 1855 important four-shape tunebook from rural Georgia with 222 both secular and spiritual songs in three-part harmony for singing schools, camp-meetings, and revivals.
 Some well known songs are found here, such as Weeping Mary, Parting Friends, To the Land, and Wake Up.
 About half of the songs in the book were written or harmonized by John McCurry and friends.
 The 1973 facsimile edition, published in hardback by the University of Georgia Press, was prepared by Drs.
 Daniel Patterson and John Garst.
 Dr. Patterson's extensive Introduction provides interesting biographical and historical information.
 Although the hardbound facsimile edition has been long out of print, the publisher in 2008 has reissued the 1973 edition in the form of a handsome paperback edition, apparently through their print-on-demand service.
 This edition includes the Forward and Introduction by Drs.
 Garst and Patterson.
 ISBN 0820331511.
 The list price is $26.95.
 It is also available from Amazon.com.

 The Christian Harmony or Songster's Companion by Jeremiah Ingalls, Bicentennial 2005 Edition edited by Thomas B. Malone.
 Ingalls' The Christian Harmony, published with round rather than shaped notes in 1805 in Vermont, contains some of the earliest examples of folk hymns and spirituals that combined folk and popular melodies with sacred texts and poetry.
-Tom Malone, a composer, music educator, and singer, has published a new edition containing the entire contents of Ingalls' 1805 work reset in modern type using four-shape notation.
+Tom Malone, a composer, music educator, and singer, published in 2005 an edition containing the entire contents of Ingalls' 1805 work reset in modern type using four-shape notation.
 Furthermore, this edition includes an extensive appendix (called "Connexion" after Mr. Malone's singing group) of nearly 60 additional tunes by 18th century New England masters (including Billings, Swan, Read, Belcher, and Holden) and 20th century composers (including Bruce Randall, Glen Wright, Tom Malone, and Neely Bruce).
-Finally, Mr. Malone has compiled a highly illuminating table relating tunes in the 1805 Christian Harmony to similar ones in the Sacred Harp 1991 Edition.
+Finally, Mr. Malone compiled a highly illuminating table relating tunes in the 1805 Christian Harmony to similar ones in the Sacred Harp 1991 Edition.
 This 260-page book with a spiral-bound flexible cover is a "performing edition" for use in singing (including traditional shape-note singing).
-Although it is self-published with no ISBN as yet, this is an excellent, well-produced volume which will bring to modern singers readable scores of many worthy songs that deserve greater notice.
-The price is $16.00 including shipping as listed on Mr. Malone's Singingalls.org Web site.
-The Web site also has a section The Christian Harmony (1805) Online, which features images of the scores of 17 of Ingall's songs from the new edition and MP3 files of singing of several of these songs by Mr. Malone's group Connexion Singers.
-Several CDs of Ingall's tunes are also available for purchase.
-If the online store remains non-operational, contact Mr. Malone for ordering information at both of the following addresses: firstname.lastname@example.org and email@example.com.
+Although it is self-published with no ISBN as yet, this is an excellent, well-produced volume which can bring to modern singers readable scores of many worthy songs that deserve greater notice.
+However, at the time of this writing in 2014, Dr. Malone's website www.singingalls.org no longer has its previous content and new copies of the tunebook are not being marketed.
+Direct inquiries to Dr. Malone at Thomas_Malone@uml.edu and firstname.lastname@example.org.

 The Shenandoah Harmony compiled by John del Re, Kelly Macklin, Leyland del Re, Rachel Wells Hall, Nora Miller, Daniel Hunter, Myles Dakan, and Robert Stoddard (adjunct).
 The 480-page Shenandoah Harmony was published in early 2013 (with a 2012 date) by a committee composed of dedicated and talented Sacred Harp singers active in the mid-Atlantic states, in consultation with musicologists David Warren Steel, Nym Cooke, and Nikos Pappas.
 The oblong tunebook presents 469 tunes in four-shape notation typeset very legibly for singing, The compilers state that it is the largest new four-shape tunebook published in over 150 years.
 The core tunes are those of Ananias Davisson of the Shenandoah Valley of Virginia published from 1816 to 1825 in his tunebooks Kentucky Harmony and A Supplement to the Kentucky Harmony.
 Beyond this core, the book contains a large and eclectic selection of many other appealing tunes from over 70 late 18th- and early/mid 19th-century New England and frontier tunebooks, some well known to singers but others known mainly to scholars.
 Many of the tunes are not found in other recently published tunebooks, while others have never before been printed in shaped notes, and still others have been available heretofore only in seven-shape tunebooks.
 Also included are around 40 tunes by living composers in the shape-note singing community.
 Although most of the songs have religious texts, there are 18 secular songs.
 While most tunes are in four-part harmony, there are a significant number of three- and even two-part tunes.
 Some tunes are presented with new alto parts composed by one of the compilers.
 Although there is no exact duplication of any song in The Sacred Harp 1991 Edition, there are three songs in the 1991 Sacred Harp with different lyrics, and four variants of tunes in the Sacred Harp.
 Fifty-three percent of the tunes are in a minor scale.
 Impressively, the compilers have printed above the beginning of each score a code in small print stating the original source and the page number in that source.
 The book has become immediately popular among Sacred Harp singers, particularly in the northeast and mid-Atlantic regions of the U.S. and in Europe, reflecting the widespread interest in the vast world of compelling shape-note music beyond the Sacred Harp tunebooks.
 It joins other recently published large four-shape tunebooks (e.g. Northern Harmony, The Missouri Harmony 2005 Edition, The Christian Harmony (of J. Ingalls) 2005 Bicentennial Edition, and The Norumbega Harmony, all listed in this chapter) in satisfying this interest, yet it has little duplication of songs in these other tunebooks.
 There are already many video and audio field recordings of singing from The Shenandoah Harmony on a YouTube channel and on ShenandoahHarmony.com The compilers also have an active Facebook page.
 The list price of the book is $25.00.
 Detailed ordering information and an online store are found on the Shenandoah Harmony website under Buy a Book.
 ISBN: 978-0-615-74366-0